-Moves the cursor to the first row in the ResultSet, then fetches the row.
+The First command moves the cursor to the first row in the ResultSet, then fetches the row.

+The command displays a banner and the values of the row.
 The cursor must have been created with the Get Scroll Insensitive Cursor command.
-It displays a banner and the values of the row.